CharleneMcKeown/DevOps-and-Containers/README.md

 Install the extension on your Azure DevOps account.
 Once installed, return to the demo generator and create your project.
 To know more about [how to install free extensions for Azure DevOps!] here(https://docs.microsoft.com/en-us/azure/devops/marketplace/install-vsts-extension?view=vsts)

+> NOTE: Make sure to click the blue install button, rather than the grey download button for Team Foundation Server / Azure DevOps Server.
+These are on-premise versions of the Azure DevOps, which we won't be using.

 <img src="screenshots/kube_extension2.PNG" alt="Get extension" width="400px"/>

 You may have to reselect the project template to refresh the status of your Kubernetes extension installation.